DovahCraft/R-and-Python-Data-Wrangling/README.md

-# STA-444-445-Python-and-R
+# R and Python Data Wrangling

-Collection of Python and R code for STA 444/445
+Fall 2020 Honor's Project Home.
+Goal is to learn about key data science tools and compare and contrast the two key languages for it: R and Python.

 **Exercise 1 (8/17/2020)**